We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Even though these cards don’t report to the consumer credit bureaus, they may still check your personal credit as part of the application process.

 So, while using the card will in no way impact your personal credit, applying for it might if it results in a hard inquiry.
+For more information on the differences between business credit and personal credit, check out our Business Checking vs Personal Checking article.

 If you have bad credit and are looking for a credit card to help you build business credit, you could obtain a secured business credit card.
 Or you could open a personal secured credit card to give you an additional boost in improving your personal credit.